-Nathalie has developed an extensive practice in all aspects of competition law at both a national and European level, including: cartels, concerted practices and abuse of dominance, mergers, horizontal and vertical agreements as well as state aids and public procurement.
+Nathalie has developed an extensive practice in all aspects of competition law at both French and European levels, including cartels; concerted practices and abuse of dominance; mergers; horizontal and vertical agreements; and state aids and public procurement.

 She is recognised as a leading lawyer by a number of publications and recommended for her "in-depth knowledge of competition proceedings and investigation procedures and strong antitrust and cartel experience" and for "combining legal expertise with the ability to see the big picture" (The Legal 500).
 Clients say that she "is very tenacious and has good contacts with the authorities, and lots of innovative ideas" (Chambers).